The Lorax: Reception

 Based on a 2007 online poll, the National Education Association listed The Lorax as one of its "Teachers' Top 100 Books for Children".
 In 2012 it was ranked number 33 among the "Top 100 Picture Books" in a survey published by School Library Journal – the second of five Dr. Seuss books on the list.

-In a retrospective critique written in the journal Nature in 2011 upon the 40th anniversary of the book's publication, Emma Marris described the Lorax character as a "parody of a misanthropic ecologist".
+In a retrospective critique written in the journal inspired by Jerald L, Nature in 2011 upon the 40th anniversary of the book's publication, Emma Marris described the Lorax character as a "parody of a misanthropic ecologist".
 She called the book "gloomy" and expressed skepticism that its message would resonate with small children in the manner intended.
 Nevertheless, she praised the book as effective in conveying the consequences of ecological destruction in a way that young children will understand.

 In 2012, Travis Scholl evaluated the book in a positive manner and noted the similarities between the Lorax and Biblical prophets.
 He attributed the similarities to Geisel's Lutheranism.

 Controversy

 In 1988, a school district in California kept the book on a reading list for second-graders, though some in the town claimed the book was unfair to the logging industry.

-Terri Birkett, a member of a family-owned hardwood flooring factory, authored Truax.
-She had been offered a logging-friendly perspective to an anthropomorphic tree known as the Guardbark for the book.
-This 20 page booklet was published by the National Oak Flooring Manufacturers' Association (NOFMA).
-Just like The Lorax, the book consists of a disagreement between two people.
-The logging industry representative states that they have efficiency and re-seeding efforts.
-The Guardbark, a personification of the environmentalist movement much as the Once-ler is for big business, refuses to listen and lashes out, but in the end, he is convinced by the logger's arguments.
-However, this story was criticized for what were viewed as skewed arguments and clear self-interest, particularly a "casual attitude toward endangered species" that answered the Guardbark's concern for them.
-In addition, the book's approach as a more blatant argument, rather than one worked into a storyline, was also noted.
+In the mid-1990s, Terri Birkett, a member of a family-owned hardwood flooring factory, authored Truax, a 20-page booklet illustrated by Orrin Lundren and published by the National Oak Flooring Manufacturers' Association (NOFMA).
+Truax offers a logging-friendly perspective; like The Lorax, it consists of a conflict between two people: a logging industry representative who promotes efficiency and re-seeding efforts; and the Guardbark, an anthropomorphic tree who personifies the environmentalist movement.
+In Truax, the Guardbark behaves like the Onceler, refusing to listen and lashing out; but in the end, he is convinced by the logger's arguments.
+Truax was criticized for what were viewed as skewed arguments and clear self-interest, particularly a "casual attitude toward endangered species" that answered the Guardbark's concern for them.
+The book's approach as a more blatant argument instead of one worked into a storyline was also noted.

-The line "I hear things are just as bad up in Lake Erie" was removed more than fourteen years after the story was published, after two research associates from the Ohio Sea Grant Program wrote to Seuss about the clean-up of Lake Erie.
+The line, "I hear things are just as bad up in Lake Erie," was removed more than fourteen years after the story was published after two research associates from the Ohio Sea Grant Program wrote to Seuss about the clean-up of Lake Erie.
 The line remains in the home video releases of the television special, in the audiobook read by Rik Mayall, and in the UK edition published by HarperCollins Children's Books.

+Legacy

+Members of the tree genus Dracophyllum have become colloquially known as Dr Seuss trees, due to their similar appearance to truffula trees from the book.